 When you’re petting your cat, and it rolls over so you can rub its stomach, you might find yourself wondering if the cat has a belly button.

 The answer to that question is yes; cats do have belly buttons.
-Like us, they have one belly button that connects to their mother via the umbilical cord.
+Like us, they have one belly button that connects to their placenta via the umbilical cord.
 Unlike us, however, the cat’s belly button isn’t as prominent and is a little bit harder to find.
 In fact, your cat doesn’t have an innie or an outie like humans do.
 In this article, we’ll answer all the questions about cats and belly buttons that you might have.

 Are Cats’ Belly Buttons Similar to Ours?